How to Install Vinyl Siding

 Nail Hole Slot Punch - Occasionally, it may be necessary to elongate a nail hem slot.
 The hole is elongated to allow for expansion and contraction.

 Unlocking Tool - Remove or replace a siding panel with the unlocking tool.
-Insert the curved end of the tool under the end of the panel and hook onto the back lip of the butt lock.
-To disengage the lock, pull-down and slide the tool along the length of the panel.
+Insert the curved end of the tool under the end of the panel and hook into the back lip of the butt lock.
+To disengage the lock, pull down and slide the tool along the length of the panel.
 Use the same procedure to relock a panel.

 Cutting the Siding

 When cutting vinyl siding, follow these guidelines:

 Safety goggles are always recommended for all cutting and nailing operations.
 As on any construction job, use proper safety equipment and follow safe construction practices.

 With a circular saw, install the fine-toothed (plywood) blade backwards on the saw for a smoother, cleaner cut, especially in cold weather.
 Cut slowly.

 CAUTION!
 Use of a backward blade on any other materials could be unsafe.

 With tin snips, avoid closing the blades completely at the end of a stroke for a neater, cleaner cut.

 With a utility knife or scoring tool, score the vinyl face up with medium pressure and snap it in half.
 It is not necessary to cut all the way through the vinyl.